technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 09/Lab 09.md

     !!generate a quiz with a number of questions using the topic provide and format the questions!!

-    !!creates questions for a quiz on a specific topic and format!!
+    !!creates questions for a quiz in a specific topic and format!!

     !!format a quiz by a number of questions based on the topic provided!!